Arne117/FU-IT-Entrepreneurship-2019_20/README.md

-# Venus
+# IT-Entrepreneurship
+Project files for IT-Entrepreneurship in winter term 2019/2020

-A landing page template.
+Page basded on the Venus landing page template.

 * [Getting started](#getting-started)